Last Updated: June 5, 2026

 Best Practice

-Most project managers in the U.S. use a standard 8 to 5 defined work holidays type of project calendar, Monday through Friday.
-They still realize it is common for professionals to work on weekends or evenings.
+• Most project managers in the U.S. use a standard 8-to-5 calendar, which defines work days as Monday through Friday.
+However, they realize that it is common for professionals to work on weekends or evenings.
 For many, scheduling the workday or workweek is good enough.
-In manufacturing, that is seldom the case, so often, the organization and context determine how precisely calendars are used.
+In manufacturing, that is seldom the case, so the organization and context often determine how precisely calendars are used.

-A good sense of a resource’s availability is a cornerstone of good scheduling.
-Avoiding resource bottlenecks and the inverse, underutilized resources, are critical skills associated with good planning and execution.
+• A good sense of a resource’s availability is a cornerstone of good scheduling.
+Avoiding resource bottlenecks and, inversely, underutilized resources is a critical skill associated with good planning and execution.

 Download

-Click the Download icon above to open the Microsoft Project template Schedule.mpt.
+Click the Download icon above and open the Microsoft Project template Schedule.mpt.

 This is a Microsoft Project template file.
 It has an extension of *.mpt rather than the extension of *.mpp for a project file.
 In this Activity, we will review creating and working with template files.
 Generally, the best practice is to start a new project from a template file.
 To do this, open a template file and click Save.
 Microsoft Project will save it as a .mpp file.
 Any *.mpp file can be saved as a template file.